modestyachts/ARS/README.md

 ## Running ARS

-First start Ray by executing the following command:
+First start Ray by executing a command of the following form:

 ```
 ray start --head --redis-port=6379 --num-workers=18
 ```
-This command starts multiple Python processes on one machine, for parallel computation via Ray.
+This command starts multiple Python processes on one machine for parallel computations with Ray.
-The number of workers 18 should be replaced by the desired number of CPUs used for the parallelization.
+Set "num_workers=X" for parallelizing ARS across X CPUs.
 For parallelzing ARS on a cluster follow the instructions here: http://ray.readthedocs.io/en/latest/using-ray-on-a-large-cluster.html.

 We recommend using single threaded linear algebra computations by setting: